This campus based course prepares you for your undergraduate degree in Science at Newcastle University.

 Quality and rankingQuality and ranking

-- 8th in the UK for Biomedical Sciences in the The Times/Sunday Times Good University Guide 2018 (Subjects Allied to Medicine category)
+- top 10 in the UK for Biomedical Sciences – The Times/Sunday Times Good University Guide 2018 (Subjects Allied to Medicine category)

-- top 20 in the UK for student satisfaction (93% overall satisfaction score) in the National Student Survey 2017 (Subjects Allied to Medicine category)
+- top 20 in the UK for student satisfaction (93% overall satisfaction score) – National Student Survey 2017 (Subjects Allied to Medicine category)

 Our purpose built INTO Newcastle centre will provide you with everything you need to study with us.

 Find out more about our facilities on our International Preparation Course website.